 The four-question decision tree that determines how every piece of data is handled.

-All nine team members signed attestations via DocuSign before the session closed.
+Every team member signed an attestation via DocuSign before the session closed.
 Not because we forced compliance.
 Because they understood why it matters.

 Why “AI for Good” Is Not a Slogan

-The phrase “AI for Good” has been co-opted by marketing departments and conference keynotes until it barely means anything.
+The phrase has been co-opted by marketing departments and conference keynotes until it barely means anything.
 Let me reclaim it with specifics.

 In pharmaceutical consulting, “AI for Good” means:

 Better data classification protects patient privacy.
-When a pharmaceutical company shares sales data with us, that data sometimes includes prescriber information, territory breakdowns, and patient volume indicators.
-Knowing exactly which AI systems can process that data, and which cannot, is not a compliance checkbox.
-It’s a direct line to patient trust.
+When a pharmaceutical company shares sales data with us, that data can include prescriber information, territory breakdowns, and patient volume indicators.
+Knowing exactly which AI systems can process that data - and which cannot - is not a compliance checkbox.
+It is a direct line to patient trust.

-Faster market analysis reaches the right medicines to the right patients sooner.
+Faster analysis reaches the right medicines to the right patients sooner.
 We use AI to analyse market dynamics, competitive positioning, and territory intelligence.
-When done under proper governance, this work compresses timelines from weeks to days.
-That speed matters when the outcome is a medicine reaching a pharmacy shelf where someone needs it.
+Under proper governance, this work compresses timelines from weeks to days.
+That speed matters when the outcome is a medicine reaching a shelf where someone needs it.

 Automated compliance reduces human error in regulated environments.
 Our systems run 872 automated tests.
 Not because automation is fashionable.
 Because a human reviewing 872 scenarios will miss things.
-A machine won’t.
-And in pharmaceutical work, what gets missed can have real consequences.
+A machine will not.
+In pharmaceutical work, what gets missed can have real consequences.

 Territory intelligence improves healthcare access mapping.
-Our Her-Zone platform maps over 14,000 healthcare facilities across South Africa.
-AI helps us identify gaps: areas where pharmacies are under-served, where doctors are concentrated in some regions and absent in others.
+Our Her-Zone platform maps healthcare facilities across South Africa.
+AI helps identify gaps - areas where pharmacies are under-served, where doctors are concentrated in some regions and absent in others.
 That intelligence shapes how pharmaceutical companies deploy their field forces.
 Done well, it means better access.
 Done carelessly, it means nothing.

 AI-powered training reaches more healthcare professionals.
 Our training systems have delivered content to pharmaceutical sales teams across the country.
 AI helps generate, verify, and personalise that content.
 Every module that helps a rep understand a medicine better is a module that helps a patient receive better care.